batxdev0/WatchMovies/README.md

 - Search is debounced (500ms delay) to prevent excessive API calls
 - Results are fetched from TMDB API in real-time
 - Search analytics are tracked in Appwrite database

-### Trending Movies
-- Displays the top 5 most searched movies
-- Data is stored and retrieved from Appwrite
-- Updates automatically based on user search patterns

 ### Movie Display
 - Each movie shows: